SNSystems/dexter/Commands.md

 ### Description
 Expect the line every `DexExpectStepOrder` is found on to be stepped on in `order`.
-Each instance must have a set of unique ascending indicies.
+Each instance must have a set of unique ascending indices.

 ### Heuristic
 [TODO]